You can use the Mixlr playlist to broadcast songs and other recordings as part of your live events. This article will explain how to use the playlist.

 TIP: if you select multiple files here you can add more than one at a time.

-You can also add files by dragging and dropping audio files directly from a folder into the playlist section of the app.
-The playlist section is anywhere in the bottom left rectangle highlighted below, including any tracks you've already added.
+You can also add files by dragging and dropping audio files directly onto the playlist section.

 Managing your playlist